Summer School 2018

 We are particularly interested in receiving contributions from countries worldwide in which animal legislation is developing as well as contributions from countries where such legislation is more established.

-Abstracts of proposed contributions (no more than 300 words) should be sent to Clair Linzey via email: email@example.com.
+Abstracts of proposed contributions (no more than 300 words) should be sent to Clair Linzey via email: firstname.lastname@example.org.
 The deadline for abstracts is 1 January 2018.
+The call for papers in now closed.
 Accepted papers will be considered for publication in a subsequent book volume or in the Journal of Animal Ethics.

 St Stephen’s House is an Anglican Theological College and a Hall of the University of Oxford.
 See https://www.ssho.ox.ac.uk/.